 How to pay your Self Assessment tax bill

-Once you’ve filed your Self Assessment tax return, you’ll get a bill showing the tax you owe.
+Once you’ve filed your Self Assessment tax return, you’ll get a bill from HMRC showing the tax you owe.
 In this article, we’ll explain the different ways you can pay your tax bill and how long it will take for your payment to reach HMRC.

 When do you need to pay?